Crafting your mission profile for aircraft acquisition

 All these factors affect your choice of aircraft in different ways.
 For example, if your travel is more leisurely and less time-constrained, then the speed of an aircraft is not such a huge deciding factor for you.
 Knowing what you use the aircraft most for, determines the most critical deciding factors for you.
 You can narrow down the potential jets that meet your mission needs, including flight distance, payload, speed, cabin size, and runway performance.

-Some deciding factors are easy to understand that they have an impact like passenger amount or typical flight range.
-There are also some factors you might not realize that effect what type of aircraft suits your needs.
+Some deciding factors are easy to understand that they have impact like passenger amount or typical flight range.
+There are also some factors you might not realize that affect what type of aircraft suits your needs.

 One last tip to finish this article: When you have determined your typical mission profile and there’s a shortlist of the jet types that might be right for you, you can charter a jet before buying one.
 This will help you decide whether it really is the best jet type for your needs.
 By chartering a specific type of jet, you can assess how far you can go, how much baggage you can take, and how comfortable the aircraft is for your typical mission.